All Episodes

 What it adds up to is that the press is just ecstatic.

-Look at they've been trying to get delay and they're gonna fail at getting delay.
+Look at they've been trying to get delay and they're going to fail at getting delay.

-They try to get me, they're gonna fail trying to get me.
+They're going to fail trying to get me.

 The new spin is that Rove lied to Bush and thus can't be trusted and thus should be fired.

-They're gonna emphasize starting today the political aspects of this, not the legal, because I think they're all becoming aware that there really isn't anything legal to go on.
+They're going to emphasize starting today the political aspects of this, not the legal, because I think they're all becoming aware that there really isn't anything legal to go on.

 They don't know what the special prosecutor has.